Setting up a Twitch Overlay Template in OBS

 Depending on the provider, there are different ways to integrate the desired information into the stream.
 There is for example the possibility to define follows, subscribers and donations as single sources and display them at different points of the overlay.
 But you can also generate an “event list”, which for example always shows the last four events.

 An example for a popular service would be Streamlabs.
 All you have to do is connect your Twitch account on streamlabs.com and you can edit the display of your respective stream information immediately.
 Then you can generate a link that you simply add via the BrowserSource window.
-Just insert the link as below under “URL”.
+Just insert the link as below in the “URL” box.
 If necessary adjust the height and width and then click “OK”.

 As with any other source, you can change the placement and size directly in the scene.
-Many overlays, just like our templates, include separate .PNG files to highlight latests followers, recent tips etc. All of these elements can be added to your scene just like the overlay through the “Image” section, as described above.
-Looking at the image below, you’ll see how this might improve the overall appearance of your stream.
+Many overlays, as for example our templates, include individual .PNG files to highlight latests followers, recent tips etc..
+As described above, all of these elements can be added to your scene through the “Image” section.

 Everything done?
 Then your scene should look like the one above and nothing stands in the way of your stream.
 Have fun and success!